Category Archives: Personal Experiences of Coal Plants and Industrial Expansion

 Electric Generation Planning, Then and Now.
 What Will Be The Monuments to Poor Planning in 2024?

-The U.S. has No Energy Policy in 2022.
+The U.S. has no Energy Policy in 2022.
 Only a Decarbonization Policy without a Rational plan to achieve a low carbon Energy supply.
 Keep in mind, Energy is needed for not only electricity generation, but also for Transportation, Industrial production, Commercial and Residential uses.
 Currently, about 87% of our total primary energy is provided by conventional sources of natural gas, coal, nuclear and hydroelectric.
 Wind and Solar provided less than 5% of total Primary Energy in 2021.
 Yet, there are many influential groups calling for policies to “Electrify Everything”.

 Lets take a look at what a Rational plan would be to add generation in anticipation of future Demand.
 In fact, lets take my adopted state of South Carolina as an example.